valueflows/valueflows/mkdocs/docs/concepts/actions.md

 All flows (Economic Event, Commitment, Intent, Claim, Recipe Flow) use an action property to designate what the flow is doing and how it will affect an economic resource (or not).
 Actions are defined as follows.

-**vf:produce** - A new resource is created in that process or an addition to an existing stock resource of the same type is incremented.  `produce` is used in manufacturing of goods, but also in any kind of creation of a material or digital or energy resource.
+**vf:produce** - A new resource is created in the process, or an addition to an existing stock resource of the same type is incremented.  `produce` is used in manufacturing of goods, but also in any kind of creation of a material or digital or energy resource.

 **vf:use** - Most often `use` is employed for equipment or tools that are used in a process, but not consumed.
 After the process, the piece of equipment of tool still exists, but during the process, it is unavailable.
-This can be useful to know if the resource must be scheduled, or if one needs to know how much the resource is used.
+The unavailability can be useful to know if the resource must be scheduled, or if one needs to know how much the resource is used.

 **vf:consume** - Most often, an ingredient or component is transformed  into the output(s) of the process.
 Or the input resource can be used up during the process, like energy.
 After the process the specified quantity of the consumed input is gone.